bootstrap-vue/bootstrap-vue/src/components/table/README.md

 See the [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event and the context object.

+### Change sort direction
+Control the order in which ascending and descending sorting is applied when a sortable column header is clicked, by using the the `sort-direction` prop.
+The default value `'asc'` applies ascending sort first.
+To reverse the behavior and sort in descending direction first, set it to `'desc'`.

+If you don't want the sorting direction to change at all when clicking another sortable column header, set `sort-direction` to `'last'`.
+See the [Complete Example](#complete-example) below for an example of using this feature.

 ## Filtering
 Filtering, when used, is applied to the **original items** array data, and hence it is not